 - +44 (0)121 331 7625

-Emma is Programme Director for Criminology, Policing and Investigation, and Security Studies at Birmingham City University.
+Emma is a Senior Lecturer and Programme Director for Criminology, Policing and Investigation, and Security Studies at Birmingham City University.

 Emma attained both her undergraduate BSc Criminology and postgraduate MA Crime and Justice at the University of Chester and is currently in the process of completing her PhD at the University of Gloucestershire.
 This piece of research is an ethnographic study focusing on Garda Youth Diversion Projects in Dublin City, Republic of Ireland.